rodenacker/FormSpamPrevention/README.md

 # Form Spam Prevention Method

-A reliable method preventing spam bots from submitting input and textarea fields in online forms (e.g. contact forms)
+A reliable method preventing spam bots from completing input and textarea fields in online forms (e.g. contact forms)

 ## Why it works

-Bots do not execute JavaScript, so this method uses JavaScript to generate form elements.
-These elements do not exist in the plan html and are not used by spam bots (works in June 2022)
+This method relies on the fact that spam bots do not execute Javascript.
+It uses a script that converts custom tags (<ff>) to html form elements when the page loads.
+This means that the html does not need to contain any input or textarea elements and spam bots cannot complete them (works in June 2022)

 ## Usage